-UK government targets growth with industrial strategy green paper
+UK government targets growth with launch of industrial strategy green paper

 The UK government has taken a key step towards the launch of a long-awaited industrial strategy with the publication of a green paper setting out its vision for industry and calling on businesses to work with government to help define and develop the strategy in the coming months.